prashant-ramcharan/courgette-jvm/README.md

 * **rerunAttempts** : The number of re-run attempts for a failed scenario. (_rerunFailedScenarios must be set to true_)

-* **showTestOutput** : If set to true, the output for each feature will be redirected to the current I/O source or destination.
+* **testOutput** : Redirects the output for each parallel test run.
+   * _CourgetteTestOutput.CONSOLE: Redirects the test output to the console._
+   * _CourgetteTestOutput.FILE: Redirects the test output to a file and saves it to `${reportTargetDir}/courgette-test-ouput`_
+   * _CourgetteTestOutput.DISCARD: All test output will be discarded._

 * **reportTargetDir** : Target directory where courgette-report is generated.
 Set to target by default.